mit-pdos/sigmaos/cpython3.11/Doc/library/logging.rst

       Attribute :attr:`!manager` and method :meth:`!_log` were added, which delegate to the underlying logger and allow adapters to be nested.

-   .. versionchanged:: 3.13

-      The *merge_extra* argument was added.

 Thread Safety